 Around the province judges and service providers have initiated local domestic violence courts using different models.
 A judge-led initiative has operated in Duncan since 2009.
 It adopts a collaborative, therapeutic approach in which information and services are coordinated, with service providers attending domestic violence court weekly to facilitate access to information and services for victims and offenders.
 In 2013 a similar court was established in Nanaimo through the collaborative effort of the local coordinating committee for domestic safety.

-First Nations Court sits in several communities, including New Westminster (since November 2006), North Vancouver (includes Whistler, Squamish and the North Shore, since February 2012), Kamloops (since March 2013), Duncan (since May 2013), Merritt (since October 2017), and Prince George (as of April 2018).
+First Nations Court sits in several communities, including New Westminster (since November 2006), North Vancouver (includes Whistler, Squamish and the North Shore, since February 2012), Kamloops (since March 2013), Duncan (since May 2013), Merritt (since October 2017), and Prince George (since April 2018).
 The Court has been developed in consultation with local First Nations, the community at large, police, Community Corrections, Crown counsel, defence lawyers, and other support service groups like the Native Courtworker and Counselling Association of British Columbia.
 Its focus is holistic, recognizing the unique circumstances of First Nations offenders within the framework of existing laws.
 Local First Nations communities are encouraged to contribute to the proceedings.
 The Court provides support and healing to assist in rehabilitation and to reduce recidivism.
 It also seeks to acknowledge and repair the harm done to victims and the community.
 Several Canadian justice system professionals and academics have shown interest in using BC’s First Nations Court as a model for courts in their own communities.

 See “Traditional Justice”, Globe and Mail, January 9, 2015 for the story behind a case in the First Nations Court in Duncan, and “Can First Nations Court stop Indigenous women from ending up in prison?”, Public Radio International, April 18, 2018 for a story from North Vancouver First Nations Court.

 Cknucwentn First Nations Court, Kamloops